microsoft/BotBuilder-Samples/experimental/generation/docs/bot-schema.md

 }
 ```

-With `array` you define the `items` object that defines the items in the array.
+With `type": "array"` you define the `items` object that defines the items in the array.

 ```json
 "Toppings": {